Georgia in the Junior Eurovision Song Contest 2007

-Georgia participated in the Junior Eurovision Song Contest 2007 which took place on 8 December 2007, in Rotterdam, Netherlands.
+Georgia was represented at the Junior Eurovision Song Contest 2007 which took place on 8 December 2007, in Rotterdam, Netherlands.
 Georgian Public Broadcaster (GPB) was responsible for organising their entry for the contest.
 Mariam Romelashvili was externally selected to represent Georgia with the song "Odelia Ranuni".
 Georgia placed fourth with 116 points.

 Before Junior Eurovision

 National final

 Prior to the national selection, a six-member jury consisting of Dato Archvadze, Maka Aroshidze, Tamar Chokhonelidze, Nutsa Janelidze, Tamar Kintsurashvili and Jemal Sepiashvili auditioned a total of 140 acts and selected twelve finalists to compete in a national final on 5 October 2007 held at the Tbilisi Philharmonics Big Hall.
 The winner was Mariam Romelashvili with the song "Odelia Ranuni".

 Artist and song information

 Mariam Romelashvili

 The winning contestant, Mariam Romelashvili, is a singer from Georgia, and is notable for having starred in the 2008 documentary "Sounds Like Teen Spirit", detailing the events of the Junior Eurovision Song Contest 2007 for the participants.